WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 Download the VEP results from the example above as a “VEP file”.
 Use this file and the original VCF file to answer the following questions:

 1. How many variants were there in the original dataset?
-### $\textcolor{red}{\textsf{MB: Check this}}$
-2. What is their distribution across the scaffolds of the _H. microstoma_ genome (hint: count how many times each scaffold appears in the VCF file)?

-3. What are the different types of consequence that are found in the file, and how often does each occur?
+2. What are the different types of consequence that are found in the file, and how often does each occur?

+3. List all of the variants found in SRAE_2000005500.1.
+Which variant or variants how the greatest impact?

-4. Create a list of genes where a ‘stop gained’ variant is found.
+4. Create a list of genes where a missense variant is found.

-### $\textcolor{red}{\textsf{MB: change to S. ratti example}}$
-5. You are interested in one particular gene, HmN_002063100.
-Does it have any variants in the file, and what are the reported consequences?
-Now view the VCF file in JBrowse and visualise where the variants are in the gene model.
+5. Find out which genes has the highest number of missense mutations.
+View the distribution of variants along the coding sequence
 Hint: to view the VCF in JBrowse you first need to compress and index it.
 Do:

-    bgzip h_microstoma.vcf && tabix -p vcf h_microstoma.vcf.gz
+    bgzip file.vcf && tabix -p vcf file.vcf.gz

 [↥ **Back to top**](#top)